thevishalagarwal/onnxruntime/docs/execution-providers/TensorRTRTX-ExecutionProvider.md

 # NVIDIA TensorRT RTX Execution Provider
 {: .no_toc }

-The NVIDIA TensorRT RTX Execution Provider (EP) is designed for GPU acceleration on NVIDIA consumer hardware - RTX PCs and Pro workstations.
-It provides a lighter-weight alternative to the datacenter-oriented TensorRT (TRT) EP and generally offers better performance than other available EPs.
+The NVIDIA TensorRT-RTX Execution Provider (EP) is an inference deployment solution designed specifically for NVIDIA RTX GPUs.
+It is optimized for client-centric use cases..

-The following are some advantages of using it on RTX PCs compared to the legacy TensorRT EP:
+TensorRT RTX EP provides the following benefits:

-*   **Smaller package footprint:** Optimizes resource usage.
+* **Small package footprint:** Optimized resource usage on end-user systems at just under 200 MB.
-*   **Faster model compile and load times:** Get up and running quicker.
+* **Faster model compile and load times:** Leverages just-in-time compilation techniques, to build RTX hardware-optimized engines on end-user devices in seconds.
-*   **Enhanced usability:** Seamlessly use cached models across multiple RTX GPUs.
+* **Portability:** Seamlessly use cached models across multiple RTX GPUs.

-The TensorRT RTX EP leverages NVIDIA's new deep learning inference engine, [TensorRT RTX](https://developer.nvidia.com/tensorrt-rtx), to accelerate ONNX models on RTX GPUs.
-Microsoft and NVIDIA collaborated closely to integrate the TensorRT RTX execution provider with ONNX Runtime.
+The TensorRT RTX EP leverages NVIDIA’s new deep learning inference engine, [TensorRT for RTX](https://developer.nvidia.com/tensorrt-rtx), to accelerate ONNX models on RTX GPUs.
+Microsoft and NVIDIA collaborated closely to integrate the TensorRT RTX EP with ONNX Runtime.

-Currently, TensorRT RTX supports RTX GPUs based on Ampere and later architectures only.
+Currently, TensorRT RTX supports RTX GPUs based on Ampere and later architectures.

-For compatibility and support matrix, please refer to [this](https://docs.nvidia.com/deeplearning/tensorrt-rtx/latest/getting-started/support-matrix.html) page.
+For a full compatibility and support matrix, please refer to [this](https://docs.nvidia.com/deeplearning/tensorrt-rtx/latest/getting-started/support-matrix.html) page.

 ## Contents
 {: .no_toc }